 The data presented in Table 12, below, also raises other concerns.
-In 2019, the State reported spending of USD106,383 for HIV prevention work targeting transgender persons, which also seems unlikely.
-The procurement of condoms by public funds (USD110,926) was also reported in 2019, even though service providers cannot recall receiving free condoms from the state for HIV prevention.
+In 2019, the State reported spending of USD106,383 for HIV prevention work targeting transgender persons.
+The procurement of condoms by public funds (USD110,926) was also reported in 2019; and the State also reported spending some USD40,000 for prevention, promotion of testing and linkage to care services for young women and adolescent girls in 2020.
+However, most members of the Reference Group interviewed are not aware of these interventions.
+Due to the limited timeframe, more indepth analysis of AIDS spending data was not possible within this TMT mission.